Frequently Asked Questions

 Can I reapply for another CHSC service obligation after my contract is complete?

-Clinicians may reapply for CHSC loan repayment after their three-year service obligation is complete and they have been exited by the Primary Care Office.
+Clinicians may reapply for CHSC loan repayment after their three-year service obligation is complete and they have been fully exited by the Primary Care Office.
 However, the application process is competitive, and another award is not guaranteed.

 I am a teacher or program director.
 How can I request a presentation on the CHSC for my students?